Adding and setting a custom resolution using xrandr

 xrandr --listmonitors

-And look for the entry with the * symbol.
+Look for the entry with the * symbol.
 This is the monitor/display we want to apply new settings to.
 In my case, this is Virtual1.

 gtf 1920 1080 60